 View this post on Instagram

-- About two cups of dried lentils (preferably French green ones)
+- About two cups of dried lentils (preferably black or French green ones)

 - One small onion, diced